 - i.
 Centre's responsibility and internal disturbance within States. - ii.
-Directions of the Centre to the State under Article 356 and 365. - iii.
-Civil Liberties and Emergency: - iv.
-Preventive Detention and Safeguards - v.
-Suspension of fundamental Article 19 on declaration of emergency - vi.
-President's Right to suspend right to move any court - vii.
-Article 21- special importance its non-suspendability.
+Emergency Provisions and Directions of the Centre to the State. - iii.
+Civil Liberties and Emergency : - iv.
+Suspension of fundamental Rights - v.
+President's Right to suspend right to move any court